Sampanna/assignment/src/readme/readme.md

 ### Assumptions

 1. Mini Kube is already set up and started.
 If not, one can use https://kubernetes.io/docs/tutorials/hello-minikube/ launching the terminal from the page
+2. Docker is installed, the deamon is up and running.
-1. Git is enabled; if not one can use the source code attached.
+3. Git is enabled; if not one can use the source code attached.
-1. Use Python image of your choice.
+4. Use Python image of your choice.
-1. Use web server framework of your choice.
+5. Use web server framework of your choice.

+---
+**NOTE**

+Installation of any of the above components is out of scope.
+---

 ## Solution